 4. Getting Super-Hearing

-Learn to listen, in more than just a literal way (with your eardrums), but also energetically – by engaging your own intuition.
+Learn to listen, in more than a literal way (with your eardrums), but also energetically – by engaging your intuition.

-Most accelerated aging and disease is caused, ultimately, by inflammation within the body.
+Most accelerated aging and disease are caused, ultimately, by inflammation within the body.

 One of the easiest ways to reduce inflammation is to stop it before it starts.

-You can learn what foods your own body finds uniquely inflammatory and which foods help your body to thrive and heal.
+You can learn what foods your body finds uniquely inflammatory and which foods help your body thrive and heal.

 How?